 More Detailed Graphically Analysis Available After Uploading the Data

 Boat Acceleration / Deacceleration Curve (Solid Lines) Relative Boat Velocity Curve

 The first graph shows the acceleration of the boat during the previous stroke.
 When rowing, the boat velocity fluctuates in rhythm with the strokes.
-The oars propel the boat forward during the drive and this accelerates the boat.
-The movement of the rowers back and forth relative to the boat accelerates and decelerates the boat and the RowP App gives instant feedback on when and by how much the boat is speeding up or slowing down during the previous stroke.
-The shape of the curve as well as the max and min values depend very much on the rowing technique and gives information on the rowing efficiency.
-The y-axis shows the acceleration in m/s^2 whereas the x-axis shows the normalized time without units, the x-axis is auto-scaled to fit one entire stroke cycle from catch to finish no matter what the stroke rate is.
-If the y-value is positive it means that the boat is speeding up, and you can easily see during which part of the stroke this happens by having a look at what part of the curve is above the x-axis.
+The oars propel the boat forward during the drive, and this accelerates the boat.
+The rowers’ movement back and forth relative to the boat accelerates and deaccelerates the boat, and the Quiske App gives instant feedback on when and by how much the boat is speeding up or slowing down during the previous stroke.
+The shape of the curve and the max and min values depend very much on the rowing technique and give information on the rowing efficiency.
+The y-axis shows the acceleration in m/s^2, whereas the x-axis shows the normalized time without units, and the x-axis is auto-scaled to fit one entire stroke cycle from catch to finish no matter what the stroke rate is.
+If the “y”-value is positive, it means that the boat is accelerating, and you can easily see during which part of the stroke this happens by having a look at what part of the curve is above the x-axis.

 This curve shows the angular velocity of the oar in the horizontal direction.
 The values and especially the shape of the performance curve reveal a lot about the rowing technique.
-The higher the angular velocity of the oar is when the oar is in the water the higher the force that is applied to the boat is, in other words the performance curve is related to the power curve but is different in that it is useful also for analyzing not only the drive phase but also the recovery.
+The higher the angular velocity of the oar is when the oar is in the water, the higher the force that is applied to the boat is, in other words, the performance curve is related to the power curve but is different in that it is useful also for analyzing not only the drive phase but also the recovery.

-The seat speed is positive during drive and negative during recovery, of course the speed is 0 when the seat is stationary.
+The seat speed is positive during the drive and negative during recovery.
+Of course, the speed is 0 when the seat is stationary.